joscoh/b3/doc/refman/top-level-decls.md

     Expression
 ```

-The `explains` clause names a set of functions.
+A declaration `axiom e` introduces a property that can be used at any time while reasoning about the program.

+* The expression must have type `bool`.
+* Each identifier in the `explains` clause must denote a function or tagger.

-The axiom is added to the antecedent of a proof obligation if all of the functions have been included in the proof obligation.
+The axiom gets used (is _active_) in those proof obligations where all of the functions in the `explains`
+clause appear.
+A functions mentioned in the expression of an active axiom may in turn activate further axioms.

 ## Procedures